Free online course

 Learn with a Roman history expert from the University of Reading

-Throughout the course, you will learn with Dr Matthew Nicholls, a recognised expert on ancient Rome.
+Throughout the course, you will learn with Prof Matthew Nicholls, a recognised expert on ancient Rome.
 Matthew has extensive broadcast and public speaking experience on Roman history, and directs a specialist Masters degree on the ancient city in the Department of Classics at the University of Reading.

 What topics will you cover?